MaxouPicsou/VDR/README.md

 # VDR

-VDR is a Python library for simulate a VDR.
+VDR is a Python library to simulate a VDR (Voyage Data Recorder).

 ## Installation